Kelechi Iheanacho: Youth

+Senior

 Iheanacho made his senior debut as a substitute in a 2018 FIFA World Cup qualifying match against Eswatini in which Nigeria drew 0–0.
 His first start for the senior team was on 25 March 2016, a 1–1 draw with Egypt in a 2017 Africa Cup of Nations qualifying match.

-Iheanacho was selected by Nigeria in friendly games against Mali and Luxembourg in May 2016.
+Iheanacho was selected by Nigeria in friendly matches against Mali and Luxembourg in May 2016.
 He scored in the two games, providing an assist against Luxembourg.

 His performance in the friendly matches inspired further confidence within football circles in the nation and was invited to make his competitive debut against Egypt in an African Cup of Nations qualifying series where he provided an assist for Oghenekaro Etebo in the home game.

-Despite the change made in the coaching personnel in August this year, he distinguished himself again as one of the most important players in the team when he scored two superb goals in the two matches against Tanzania in Uyo and Zambia in Ndola.
+Despite the change made in the coaching personnel in August 2016, he distinguished himself again as one of the most important players in the team when he scored two superb goals in the two matches against Tanzania in Uyo and Zambia in Ndola, during the AFCON and 2018 World Cup qualifications respectively.

-In May 2018 he was named in Nigeria's preliminary 30-man squad for the 2018 World Cup in Russia.
+In June 2018, he was named in Nigeria's 23-man squad for the 2018 World Cup in Russia.

 On 25 December 2021, Iheanacho was shortlisted in Nigeria's 2021 Africa Cup of Nations 28-man squad by caretaker coach Austin Eguavoen.
 He scored Nigeria's first goal of the tournament in the 30th minute of their opening match victory against Egypt.

+In December 2023, he was called up for the 2023 Africa Cup of Nations in Ivory Coast.
+In the semi-final match against South Africa, Iheanacho, coming off the bench, scored the winning penalty in a 4–2 victory during the shootouts following a 1–1 draw, which qualified his country to the final.

+Player profile

+Style of play

+Affectionately known as the Senior Man in his native Nigeria, Iheanacho is known for his vision, dribbling, speed, finishing and athleticism.
+Although mainly a striker, he is able to play anywhere in the final third, and is generally described by pundits as one of the most efficient strikers in England.